freesewing/freesewing/README.md

 ## Features

 - Parametric design of sewing patterns
+- Modular design with support for [plugins](https://github.com/freesewing/plugins)
 - Auto-layout of pattern parts
-- Modular design with support for [plugins](https://github.com/freesewing/plugins)
+- Auto-offset of paths for seam allowance
+- Support for paperless patterns (with [our theme plugin](https://github.com/freesewing/plugin-theme))
 - Sampling of options, a single measurement, or across models
-- Comparison of draft to range of models
 - Renders to SVG
 - Run in the browser as well as on the server with Node.js